Daniel-Parke/WiseWattage/Poject_Timeline_Notes.md

 ## Patch/Progress Notes:
 ### **25/02/2024:**
-- Implemented overarching project class, PV_Only implemented.
+- Implemented overarching project class, PV_Only implemented
-- Enabled modelling of multiple sites, for multiple arrays.
+- Enabled modelling of multiple sites, for multiple arrays
+- Updated logging to store more information and record modelling progress more accurately

 ### **24/02/2024:**
 - Added project model to build template for hybrid system